-Raha is the youngest Arab woman to summit Mount Everest and a Belmond Good Living Experience Maker.
+Raha is the youngest Arab woman to summit Mount Everest.
 She believes that life is best lived by challenging yourself every day.
 Get to know Belmond’s Curious Conqueror.

 Born into a traditional family in Jeddah, Saudi Arabia, Raha is the youngest of three siblings.
 After schooling in her home country, she moved to the United Arab Emirates where she acquired a degree in Visual Communications.